 Rates on a property are calculated by multiplying the Capital Improved Value by the applicable rate in the dollar.
-The rate in the dollar used is determined by the Valuer's classification of the property and Council's rate strategy.
+The rate in the dollar used is determined by the land use classification that the Valuer assigns to the property and Council's Revenue and Rating Plan.
 The annual rate notice for a property will show the classification and the applicable rate in the dollar.

 Garbage charges for the collection and disposal of domestic refuse are levied on all residential properties in the Horsham and Natimuk townships, according to the capacity of garbage bins selected by owners, at the following annual charges per bin: